yetanalytics/flint/doc/where.md

 }
 ```

+**NOTE:** Unlike their top-level counterparts, sub-`:select` queries cannot accept prologue, `:from` or `:from-named` clauses.

 ### `:optional`

 Reference: [6.
 Including Optional Values](https://www.w3.org/TR/sparql11-query/#optionals)

-The `:optional` keyword specifies patterns that do not need to exist in the solution.
+The `:optional` keyword specifies graph patterns that do not need to be matched in order to form a query solution.
 In Flint, an `:optional` graph pattern has the form `[:optional sub-where]`.

 The example:
 ```clojure